Map pip

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Brighton Homeless Practice in the last financial year was £43,976 before tax and National Insurance.
-This is for 1 full time GP, 1 part time GP and 1 locum GP who worked in the practice for more than six months.
+The average pay for GPs working at Arch in the last financial year was £56,163 before tax and National Insurance.
+This is for one full time GP, four part-time GPs, plus two part-time locum GPs who worked in the practice for more than six months.

 Website policies